-Accommodations for the Placement Test:
+Special Accommodations for the Placement Test:

 Individuals may request accommodations to take the TSI supported by documentation based on their disability.
-To set up accommodations, you must enroll with DSS to the DSS advisor at the campus you plan to attend.
-Submission for requests and all necessary documentation for accommodations must be made 2 weeks in advance prior to testing.
+To set up accommodations, you must submit a copy of your latest Comprehensive Individual Assessment or Full and Individual Evaluation, and a copy of your last ARD meeting to the DSS counselor at the campus you plan to attend.
+Submission for requests and all necessary documentation for special accommodations must be made 2 weeks in advance prior to testing.
 Because of staff and time constraints, there can be no assurance that requests received after this deadline can be accommodated.